flyingrhinonz/nccm/README.md

 Freedom makes a better world: released under GNU GPLv3. https://www.gnu.org/licenses/gpl-3.0.en.html

-Free for personal use (as in "at home").

-Free for all non-personal use (organizational, non-profit, government, education, commercial, etc) - please send me an email if this software is useful to your organization.

-flyingrhino@orcon.net.nz

 This software can be used by anyone at no cost, however if you like using my software and can support - please donate money to a children's hospital of your choice.